 About Psychic TV

-New Psychic TV material took a backseat as P-Orridge's commitment to his spoken word project Thee Majesty and a new philosophy he dubbed "Pandrogeny" occupied his time.
+New Psychic TV material took a back seat as P-Orridge's commitment to his spoken word project Thee Majesty and a new philosophy he dubbed "Pandrogeny" occupied his time.
 It was the latter that had him going under the knife for breast implants and enforcing the use of the pronoun s/he.
-PTV work began again in 2003 with two years of touring leading to studio work.
+Psychic TV work began again in 2003 (as PTV3), with two years of touring leading to studio work.
 A new album was delayed when Throbbing Gristle reunited for a short time, but work resumed in 2006.
-The finished product, Hell Is Invisible...Heaven Is Here, arrived a year later.
+The finished product, Hell Is Invisible...Heaven Is Her/e, arrived a year later.
 P-Orridge's wife and bandmate, Lady Jaye Breyer P-Orridge, died of heart failure a few months after its release.
 A tribute to her, Mr. Alien Brain vs. the Skinwalkers, was released near the end of 2008, featuring versions of Syd Barrett's "No Good Trying" and the Velvet Underground's "Foggy Notion."